nlovell/jaslin/design/literature_review.md

 ## 1.3.
 Client Nodes

-Once the audio has been broadcast from the server, the client nodes have the role to interpret this information and play it back.
+Once the audio has been broadcast from the server, the client nodes have the role to interpret thi1s information and play it back.
 This will, essentially, be comprised of three elements.

 1. Receiving/decoding the audio data
 2. Playing the audio data